Vaughan-Peter/Environment-Sustainability/Contributing.md

 - Sustainability
 - Communications
 - Community Development
 - Digital Media or Education
+- Any Business Major
+- Electrical & Electronics Majors
+- Programmers

 If you’d like to **collaborate, contribute ideas, or partner on sustainability projects**, please reach out via GitHub or through my profile contact information.